Thank you for visiting the INDONESIA HP Store

 Although functionality is at the top of your priority list, it’s important to keep aesthetic appeal high on your list too.
 Regardless of whether you’re incorporating a stylus into your lifestyle to pair with your PC or to tap away on your smartphone, you’ll likely be carrying it all over the place.
 Make sure your stylus has an aesthetic appeal that you can be proud of and ready to show off.

 Your stylus should be well constructed and manufactured with sturdy, long-lasting materials.
 Because of their small size, styluses often become victims of careless accidents, bends, and breaks.
-This, of course, is completely dependent upon how you treat your individual stylus.
+This, of course, is completely dependent upon how you treat your stylus.
 The sturdiest touch screen pens are made from robust plastics and metals.

 Some styluses require batteries and some don’t.
 Some styluses can be charged and some can’t.
 Depending on your personal preference, the power supply may be a make or break deal.
-Touch screen pens with an integrated power source forgo the hassle of going through disposable batteries in favor of a simple wall socket plug-in option.
+Touch screen pens with an integrated power source forgo the hassle of going through disposable batteries in favour of a simple wall socket plug-in option.
 The vast majority of users who value optimized convenience typically choose rechargeable pens.

 Basic styluses generally don’t require any special equipment or power-on features to become fully functional.
 However, for those looking to upgrade from a basic stylus to a more technologically advanced one, be sure to consider connectivity.
 A stylus that requires an added piece for complete functionality may carry more enticing usability options, but it may be a pain to lug around a tiny two-piece device for a simple smartphone.

 In addition to surveying connectivity, it’s important to check for compatibility.
 Not all styluses are engineered to be universally compatible - in fact, most are not.
-Before checking out, be sure that your desired pen is faultlessly compatible with your touch screen PC, tablet, smartphone, or other device.
+Before checking out, be sure that your desired pen is faultlessly compatible with your touch screen PC, tablet, smartphone, or other devices.

 Yes, we do.
 As one of the world’s most innovative tech companies standing on the cutting-edge of futuristic technology, HP’s line of impressive stylus pens aims to reinvent the way you express yourself.
 Engineered to function as an extension of your hand, HP pens are perfect for graphic designers, students, artists, business professionals, writers, and more.